mverbaas/mverbaas.github.io/_posts/2022-06-10-VSCode-Git.md

 With this option you can protect yourself from commiting to your main/master (or any other) branch.

-In most team setups the main/master branch are only to be update to a pull request, so that a code review is implicit.
-But how many times has it happened that you've opened your code to make a small code changes, commit, push and go grab a coffee as you've automatically triggered a pipeline to deploy the code change.
-When returning with a fresh hot coffee, there is an error waiting for you and you realize that forgot to create a branch.
+In most team setups the main/master branch are only to be updated through a pull request, so that a code review is implicit.
+But how many times has it happened that you've opened your code to make a small change, commit, push and go grab a coffee as you've automatically triggered a pipeline to deploy the code change.
+When returning with a fresh, hot coffee, there is an error waiting for you and you realize that forgot to create a branch.
 I have to admit that it happens to me on average one time a month.

 This isn't a huge problem, as VSCode and the [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension make it easy for you to undo the commit.
 Doing this on the command line is a bit more daunting with the "git reset" command.